prisconapoli/prisconapoli.github.com/_posts/2014-04-01-Unsigned-and-Value-preserving-rules-in-C-Language.md

 This post is about the second question.
 What happen when an unsigned type is promoted to a **larger** type?
 Should the signed be preserved or not?(e.g. promotion to a larger signed or unsigned type)?
 I'll show you that the answer is no unique, and depends on how much the larger type is *truly* larger.

 Look at the code below that shows the issue in a simplified way.
 Image you have an object called *paylaod* that simply represent an array of bytes, and you want check if the payload has a proper size, suppose 1500.
-The funtions *start()* and *end()* return respectively a pointer to the first and last bytes in the paylod.
+The funtions *start()* and *end()* return respectively the position of the first and last bytes in the paylod.

 {% highlight cpp linenos %}
 uint8_t start = payload.start();